Aaron-Thomas-Blessen/SkillSync/README.md

 ![My Image](https://drive.google.com/uc?id=1kW5I_yo1TOFeWJ8Gau0O07cPFE4TN48J)

 Welcome to Skill Sync, a decentralized application (DApp) built on the Aptos blockchain using Move language and Petra Wallet.
-Skill Sync aims to connect individuals with verified skills to find suitable hackathon partners efficiently.
-With Skill Sync, you can discover potential collaborators based on their verified skills, experience, and interests.
+Tech enthusiasts nowadays tend to fake their Tech Stack or skills acquired on platforms like LinkedIn, GitHub, etc. To overcome this, Skill Sync aims to connect individuals with skills verified using the Zero-Knowledge Protocol to find suitable hackathon partners efficiently.
+With Skill Sync, you can discover potential collaborators based on their ZK-verified skills, experience, and interests.

 [Demo Video](https://youtu.be/JMTFcnusVhY?si=zjnuDpsoChfRGuGd)